Close Button Icon

 If you’re looking to make the switch to solar, excited to save money on your electricity bills and kick harmful coal, fill out the form below.

 Alternatively, you can chat with one of the switched-on Plico team members on 1300 175 426.
 The best part?
-You won’t have to pay any big upfront costs, and we’ll service and maintain your system for 10 years!
+You won’t have to pay any big upfront costs, and we provide ongoing support for the duration of your time with us.

 Have a question about solar + battery?